genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 contaminants, we'll run **Trim Adaptors and Contaminants** application.

 **Per base sequence quality** plots show the quality scores across all bases at each position in the reads.
-By default, only low quality zone and mean quality lines are displayed.
+By default, only low-quality zone and mean quality lines are displayed.
 If the median (or the middle quartile Q2) is less than 20 or the lower quartile (Q1) is less than 5, you'll get failures (you see the red cross near the metric).